BettercareHealth/bettercare/nc/nc-5.md

 ## Case study 2

 A two day old term infant becomes lethargic and develops abdominal distension.
 A clinical diagnosis of septicaemia is made.
 The heart rate is 180 beats per minute, the respiration and temperature are normal and the infant is peripherally cyanosed.
-The capillary filling time of the skin over the anterior chest is 5 seconds.
+The capillary filling time of the skin over the anterior chest is 5&nbsp;seconds.

 ### 1. Is this a high-risk infant or a sick infant?